So-Mina/Visit-Seoul/README.md

 1. - Add places to your to visit list.

 ## Technologies Used
-* HTML, CSS and JavaScript.
+* HBS, CSS and JavaScript.
 ExpressJS, MongoDB.
  [Visual Studio Code](https://code.visualstudio.com/)

 ## Future Development